Crindere-Dev/crindere-dev/readme.md

 # Hey :)

 My name is crin :D <br/>
-- any pronouns
+- fae/ae/they/it
-- nb/genderfluid pan person
+- nb pan person
 - Newbie  developer(dont know what the fuck im doing)

 ## friends